ay03/LangLearnDemo/README.md

 ## 🔐 Privacy & Security

 - 🔐 The **recording app** uses **email/password Firebase Authentication** with device-based access control.
-  Only pre-approved user emails (stored in Firestore) are permitted to upload voice recordings.
+  Only pre-approved emails (stored in Firestore) can upload recordings.

 - 📱 The **learning app** is secured using **Firebase Phone Authentication with OTP verification**, ensuring real-user access for mobile learning.

 - 🔐 Both apps have strict Firebase rules to prevent unauthorized read/write access.
-  Even authenticated users can only access their permitted paths — all voice data is write-only and anonymized.
+  Authenticated users can only write to specific paths — all data is anonymized and write-only.

 - 🚫 No personal identifiers (e.g., names, IPs, locations) are attached to recordings.